nishimura5/timeline_kun/docs/timeline_kun_and_llm.md

     "rowRules": [
-      "All column values may be duplicated across rows", "If duration is not specified, default to 0:00:05", "Do not enclose each cell in double quotes in the CSV.
-Instead, do not include double quotes, commas, or line breaks in the values."
+      "All column values may be duplicated across rows", "If duration is not specified, default to 0:00:05", ]
-    ]
   }
 }